blockforgewp/blockforge-wp/README.md

 It is focused on modern WordPress development, block themes, Gutenberg workflows, editor parity, project structure, documentation, and safe upgrade practices.

 This public repository is used as the official public product page for BlockForge WP.
-The commercial package is prepared for delivery through Lemon Squeezy once the store is approved and final live-mode validation is complete.
+The commercial package is prepared for delivery through Lemon Squeezy.
+The product is currently in pre-launch and is not being broadly promoted yet.

 ## Quick summary

 - Product: Commercial WordPress starter framework.
 - Audience: Developers, freelancers, and small agencies.
-- Current status: Early Access, pending store approval and final live-mode validation.
+- Current status: Early Access, pre-launch.
 - Current release: v0.1.0-rc1.
-- Price: €49 one-time payment.
+- Price: €49 one-time payment, taxes may apply at checkout.
-- Store status: Pending approval and final live-mode validation.
+- Store status: Live storefront and checkout validated.
 - Delivery: Commercial ZIP package prepared for delivery through Lemon Squeezy.
 - Public repository purpose: Product introduction and initial documentation only.